varya/steroids/_posts/steroids_platform/2013-06-05-updating-components.markdown

 This will update Steroids.js and other libraries according to your project's `config/bower.json` component dependency list.

 Note that the `config/application.coffee` file cannot be updated automatically for existing projects.
-If a Steroids npm update introduces new properties to `config/application.coffee` (mentioned in the release notes), they will need to be copied over from a fresh project.
+If a Steroids CLI update introduces new properties to `config/application.coffee` (mentioned in the release notes), they will need to be copied over from a fresh project.

 ##Updating AppGyver Scanner